How to Edit Your Own Writing

 - Are you describing how things are said (angrily, pointedly, calmly)?
 In almost every circumstance, it’s best to avoid this.

-- Have you used anything other than ‘s/he said’ (hissed, joked, screeched)?
-These can feel silly, so best to avoid them (although JK Rowling does it and Harry Potter is amazing, so what do I know?)
+- Have you used anything other than ‘said’ (hissed, joked, screeched)?
+These can feel silly, so best to avoid them.

 - Can you cut speaker attributions?
 You don’t need it after every line of dialogue, particularly if it’s just two people talking.

 - Are you wasting words?
-There’s a reason no one says goodbye on the phone in fiction.
+There’s a reason that no-one says goodbye on the phone in fiction.
 Don’t let the reader skim.